mxcop/mxcop/content/blog/surfel-maintenance.md

 ## Introduction

-Since you've found this blog post, it's likely you already know what Surfels are.
+Since you've found this blog post, it's likely you already know what <span class="highlight">Surfels</span> are.
 Regardless, I will start with a brief explanation of what they are, and what we can use them for.

 {{ image(